-5.2.2 Clause 6.5 (4) Assessment
+4.3.4 Clause 6.5 (4) Assessment

 a) Is the development designed, sited and will be managed to avoid any significant adverse environmental impact?
 OR b) If the impact cannot be reasonably avoided by adopting feasible alternatives-is the development designed, sited and will be managed to minimise that impact?
-OR c) If that impact cannot be minimised-will the development will be managed to mitigate that impact?
+OR a) If that impact cannot be minimised-will the development be managed to mitigate that impact?